microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-02 - Web Application/Feature 2 - Basic Styling/User Story 1 - Add Basic Styling to the Web App.md

 <br/>

 #### 3 Run the Application
-Run the app by running ```python app.py``` in the terminal and browse to the local site.
+Open the terminal and navigate to the folder where your `app.py` file is located.
+Run the application by typing `python app.py` and pressing the enter key or simply click the play button in the top right corner of the Visual Studio Code window.
+For Codespaces, the easiest path is to just click the play button.
+This will launch a browser and show the home page (or you can browse to http://localhost:5000).

 It should now look something like this:

 ![outcome](/Track_1_ToDo_App/Sprint-02%20-%20Web%20Application/images/outcome-S02-f02-US01.png)